Cicada

 The cicadas (/sɪˈkɑːdəz, -ˈkeɪ-/) are a superfamily, the Cicadoidea, of insects in the order Hemiptera (true bugs).
 They are in the suborder Auchenorrhyncha, (Note: The Auchenorrhyncha were formerly part of the obsolete "Homoptera") along with smaller jumping bugs such as leafhoppers and froghoppers.
 The superfamily is divided into two families, the Tettigarctidae, with two species in Australia, and the Cicadidae, with more than 3,000 species described from around the world; many species remain undescribed.
 Nearly all cicada species are annual cicadas with the exception of the few North American periodical cicada species, genus Magicicada, which in a given region emerge en masse every 13 or 17 years.

 Cicadas have prominent eyes set wide apart, short antennae, and membranous front wings.
 They have an exceptionally loud song, produced in most species by the rapid buckling and unbuckling of drum-like tymbals.
 The earliest known fossil Cicadomorpha appeared in the Upper Permian period; extant species occur all around the world in temperate to tropical climates.
 They typically live in trees, feeding on watery sap from xylem tissue, and laying their eggs in a slit in the bark.
 Most cicadas are cryptic.
 The vast majority of species are active during the day as adults, with some calling at dawn or dusk.
 Only a rare few species are known to be nocturnal.

 One exclusively North American genus, Magicicada (the periodical cicadas), which spend most of their lives as underground nymphs, emerge in predictable intervals of 13 or 17 years, depending on the species and the location.
-The unusual duration and synchronization of their emergence may reduce the number of cicadas lost to predation, both by making them a less reliably available prey (so that any predator that evolved to depend on cicadas for sustenance might starve waiting for their emergence), and by emerging in such huge numbers that they will satiate any remaining predators before losing enough of their number to threaten their survival as a species.
+The unusual timing and synchronization of their emergence may reduce cicada losses to predation by making them less reliable prey and by overwhelming predators with sheer numbers before significant losses occur.

 The annual cicadas are species that emerge every year.
-Though these cicadas' life cycles can vary from 1 to 9 or more years as underground nymphs, their emergence above ground as adults is not synchronized, so some members of each species appear every year.
+Though these cicadas' life cycles can vary from one to nine or more years as underground nymphs, their emergence above ground as adults is not synchronized, so some members of each species appear every year.

 Cicadas have been featured in literature since the time of Homer's Iliad and as motifs in art from the Chinese Shang dynasty.
 They have also been used in myth and folklore as symbols of carefree living and immortality.
-The cicada is also mentioned in Hesiod's Shield (ll.393–394), in which it is said to sing when millet first ripens.
+The cicada is also mentioned in Hesiod's Shield (ll.
+393–394), in which it is said to sing when millet first ripens.
 Cicadas are eaten by humans in various parts of the world, including China, Myanmar, Malaysia, central Africa and parts of Mexico.

 Etymology

 The name is directly from the onomatopoeic Latin cicada.
 (Note: See katydid for more etymology.)

-Cicada is a 1939 film that was produced and ditributed by United States Department of Agriculture Motion Picture Service.
+Cicada is a 1939 film produced and distributed by the United States Department of Agriculture Motion Picture Service.